Practical Quantum Federated Learning for Privacy-Sensitive Healthcare: Communication Efficiency and Noise Resilience: Introduction

 \section{Introduction}

-The increasing use of distributed medical and sensitive data has intensified the demand for privacy-preserving machine learning frameworks.
-Federated Learning (FL)~\cite{mcmahan2017communication} addresses this need by enabling collaborative model training without centralizing raw data.
-However, recent studies have shown that gradient inversion and model reconstruction attacks can extract sensitive information from shared gradients~\cite{zhu2019deep}, revealing that classical FL does not provide information-theoretic privacy guarantees.
+The rapid expansion of AI-driven medical diagnostics has created an urgent demand for collaborative model training across hospitals and clinical institutions.
+However, centralizing patient records to train shared models conflicts with privacy regulations such as HIPAA~\cite{hipaa1996} and GDPR~\cite{gdpr2016}, making direct data sharing infeasible in practice.
+Federated Learning (FL)~\cite{mcmahan2017communication} addresses this need by enabling collaborative model training without centralizing raw data, allowing institutions to retain local control over sensitive records.

+However, recent studies have shown that gradient inversion and model reconstruction attacks can extract sensitive information from shared gradients~\cite{zhu2019deep}, revealing that classical FL does not fully guarantee the privacy of shared parameters.
 Existing countermeasures such as differential privacy~\cite{geyer2018differentiallyprivatefederatedlearning, mcmahan2018learningdifferentiallyprivaterecurrent} and homomorphic encryption~\cite{aono2017privacy} improve security but introduce performance degradation or computational overhead.
-More fundamentally, these approaches rely on computational hardness assumptions and may remain vulnerable to future advances in cryptanalysis or quantum computing.
+More fundamentally, these approaches rely on computational hardness assumptions.
+This makes them vulnerable to harvest-now-decrypt-later (HNDL) attacks, in which adversaries collect encrypted gradients today and decrypt them once sufficient computational power becomes available, a particularly acute threat for long-lived medical records whose sensitivity persists for decades.